-The router is connected to your modem and delivers the network signal from the modem to other devices that are hard-wired into the router or that use the wireless network created by the router.
+The Wireless Router The router is connected to your modem and delivers the network signal from the modem to other devices that are hard-wired into the router or that use the wireless network created by the router.
 Many new modems include a router to reduce equipment (and troubleshooting) needs.
+Diagnose it:

 Move your workstation closer to the router, if possible. walls and other electronic signals can interfere with the wireless connection.

 Reset the router by unplugging it and waiting 30 seconds to plug it back in.

 Bypass the router by plugging your workstation directly into the modem with an Ethernet cable.
 If a hard-wired connection to the modem solves the problem then the router is likely at fault.

 Check for overheating.
 Make sure that the router has sufficient airflow and is not in an excessively hot location.

 The Modem The modem delivers internet service from your Internet Service Provider (ISP), such as Cox or Century Link, into your home or office.
 It is possible that the modem is not communicating correctly with the ISP or with your workstation.
 Diagnose it:

 Reset the modem by unplugging it and waiting 30 seconds before plugging it back in.